lokeshkonjeti/Regression-Models/README.md

 Decision Tree Regression
 Random Forest Regression

-These Regression are applied on the given Datasets.
+These Regression Models are applied on the given Datasets.